 Diocesan Synod is the governance body for the Diocese, which formulates diocesan policy, assists the Bishops and their staff to support and oversee the work and mission of the diocese, approves the budget, and debates important local and national issues affecting the Church.

-The General Synod is the national legislative body of the Church of England, of which the Queen is Supreme Governor.
+The General Synod is the national legislative body of the Church of England, of which the King is Supreme Governor.
 The General Synod legislates for the whole of the Church of England and debates matters of national and international importance.
 The Diocese of Bristol elects three clergy and three lay representatives alongside the Bishop of Bristol to be members of the General Synod.